 Free alternative: How to install Hola Better Internet

-If you want to access Netflix on a set-top box like the Amazon Fire TV or a gaming console like the PlayStation 4, I would highly recommend to have a look at Marc’s guide.
+If you want to access Netflix on a set-top box like the Amazon Fire TV or a gaming console like the PlayStation 4, I would highly recommend having a look at Marc’s guide.
 Please let me know if you have any questions about this in the comment section below.